tyjones22/Website/README.md

 # Website
-## This is my digitsl resume website
+## This is my digital resume website